chriswebb09/chriswebb09.github.io/_posts/2017-05-11-complexity-and-big-o.md

 ### Introduction

-In this post, I will touch on complexity and big O notation.
-Complexity regarding programming doesn't necessarily mean one thing.
-It could be time complexity - which is the number of operations in regards to input or space complexity, which is the number of places used for storage in a given operation in regards to its input.
+In this post, I will touch on **complexity** and **Big O Notation**.
+The term complexity as it relates to programming doesn't necessarily mean one thing.
+There are different types of computational complexity.
+The two most common types of complexity are time complexity - which is the number of operations in regards to input and space complexity, which is the number of places used for storage in a given operation in regards to its input.
 For simplicities sake, in this post, I will be referring to time complexity.

+### Asymptotic Analysis

+"Asymptotic analysis is the process of describing the efficiency of algorithms as their input size (n) grows." - Swift Algorithms and Data Structures

+In programming, asymptotic analysis is generally described using Big O Notation.

 ### Worst case scenario